praneet1988/ELeFHAnt/README.md

 reference2: a processed Seurat object with Celltypes column in the metadata

-downsample: logical Indicator (TRUE or FALSE) to downsample reference and query, enabling fast computation
+downsample: logical Indicator (TRUE or FALSE) to downsample reference1 and reference2, enabling fast computation

 downsample_to: a numerical value > 1 to downsample cells [Default: 100] in reference and query for Celltypes and seurat_clusters respectively